Apply

 GRE

-• GRE General Test scores are optional for all applicants to the MS and PhD program, regardless of prior degrees or other background.
-In the past, most competitive applicants had :
+• GRE general test scores are optional for all applicants to the MS and PhD programs, regardless of prior degrees or other background.
+In the past, most competitive applicants had:

 • Quantitative score in the 90th percentile